GLOBAL MARKETS-Stocks bounce runs out of gas ahead of ECB

 China's yuan CNY=CFXS was under pressure in morning trade at 6.7700 to the dollar.
 Against other currencies the greenback steadied after dipping earlier in the week.
 The Australian dollar AUD=D3 bought $0.6890.

-Beyond the ECB, investors have scaled back bets on a 100 bp rate hike from the Federal Reserve next week, with a 75 bp hike seen most likely.
+Beyond the ECB, investors have scaled back bets on a 100 bps rate hike from the Federal Reserve next week, with a 75 bps hike now seen most likely.
 But the retreat has come in concert with a deepening of economic growth worries.

 The benchmark 10-year Treasury yield US10YT=RR held at 3.0172% in Asia, below the 2-year yield US2YT=RR of 3.2293%, a market signal that often presages a recession.
 US/